ofir1080/lambda-exppresion-Tennis-Player/README.md

 Lambda expressions solve the vertical problem and allow us the easy reuse of any expression.

 ## To conclude
-We have shown step-by-step how a simple code can be improved using Anonymous classes, isolating code and Lambda Expressions.
+We have shown step-by-step how a somple code can be improved using Anoynemos classes, isolating code and Lambda Expressions.
 Note that the actual result is the same, but our final code is clean, fluent and easy to read.

 ### Resources
 https://www.oracle.com/ tutorial of Java SE 8: Lambda Quick Start